matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 Immutables are stored in the `ImmutableSimulator` system contract.
 The way how `index` of each immutable is defined is part of the compiler specification.
 This contract treats it simply as mapping from index to value for each particular address.

 Whenever a contract needs to access a value of some immutable, they call the `ImmutableSimulator.getImmutable(getCodeAddress(), index)`.
-Note that on zkSync it is possible to get the current execution address (you can read more about `getCodeAddress()` [here](#zksync-specific-opcodes).
+Note that on ZKsync it is possible to get the current execution address (you can read more about `getCodeAddress()` [here](#zksync-specific-opcodes).

 #### **Return value of the deployment methods**